Why Due Diligence Matters in Accounting Outsourcing

 • Compliance with the applicable law in concerned jurisdictions

-• Required licences for services of outsourcing accounting services
+• Required licenses for services of outsourcing accounting services

 • Ability to carry out foreign banking transactions